AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 ### Pages viewed

 In order to support personalising content to site visitors that have seen or not seen particular pages we need to track which pages they have viewed.
-This is implemented using a cooke named **personalisationGroupsPagesViewed** that will be written and amended on each page request.
+This is implemented using a cookie named **personalisationGroupsPagesViewed** that will be written and amended on each page request.
 It has a default expiry of 90 days but you can amend this in configuration.
 The cookie expiry slides, so if the site is used again before it expires, the values stored remain.

 If you don't want this cookie to be written, you can remove this criteria from the list available to select via configuration (see above).
 If you do that, the criteria can't be used and the page tracking behaviour will be switched off.